24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 How to get to Cantona Archaeological Site

 According to Rome2Rio, take a bus to Oriental and then to taxi to the Cantona Archaeological Site.
-But the ruins still look like it’s pretty far from Oriental.
+But the ruins still look like they’re pretty far from Oriental.

 Probably the easiest way to get to the ruins is with this private tour of Cantona.

 Another of the many reasons why I love Puebla is that it is surrounded by volcanoes (Popocatepetl, Iztaccihuatl, and La Malinche), one of which is still active (Popocatepetl) and two of which you can climb.
-Unfortunately, I didn’t get a chance to visit any of them, but I guess that gives me more reasons to return to Puebla.
+Unfortunately, I didn’t get to visit any of them, but that gives me more reasons to return to Puebla.

 volcano topped with snow